 It is informative to observe the sequence of rule applications as the graph is traversed and decisions about model objects are made.
-To do so requires configuring Omero logging for the server, specifically etc/logback.xml100.
-To activate graph traversal debug logging, adjust the ends of the lines,
+To do so requires configuring Omero logging for the server, specifically etc/logback.xml.
+To activate graph traversal debug logging, adjust the ends of the lines, such that they instead read,